hmnshudhmn24/voice-controlled-game-py/README.md

 - Add more game mechanics such as obstacles and power-ups.
 - Enhance speech recognition for better accuracy.
 - Implement different difficulty levels.

-## Author
-Developed as part of an AI-powered game experiment.